-Since 1950, the Chesapeake Bay watershed’s human population has more than doubled.
-Between 1985 and 2015, this number increased 34 percent, from 13.5 million people to 18.1 million people.
-Experts believe this number will continue to rise, surpassing 20 million by 2030.
+Since 1950, the Chesapeake Bay region’s human population has more than doubled.
+Between 1985 and 2016, this number increased 34 percent, from 13.5 million people to 18.1 million people.
+Experts believe this number will continue to rise, reaching 20 million by 2030.

 Population growth varies from state to state and region to region:

 - Almost 70 percent of the watershed’s population lives in Maryland and Virginia.

 - At least 30 percent of recent population growth in Delaware and Virginia has been due to domestic and international migration.